brocoders/nestjs-boilerplate/docs/architecture.md

 ## Pitfalls

-Hexagonal Architecture takes more effort to implement, but it gives more flexibility and scalability.
-[If the time for your project is critical, you can use Three-tier architecture.](#i-dont-want-to-use-hexagonal-architecture-how-can-i-use-a-traditional-three-tier-architecture-for-nestjs)
+Hexagonal Architecture can take more effort to implement, but it gives more flexibility and scalability.
+[You still can use Three-tier architecture](#i-dont-want-to-use-hexagonal-architecture-how-can-i-use-a-traditional-three-tier-architecture-for-nestjs), but we recommend using Hexagonal Architecture.
+Try to create resources via our [CLI](cli.md), you will be sure that makes the same time (maybe even less 🤔) as Three-tier architecture.

 ---